Ph.D Program

 OVERVIEW

 The Ph.D. curriculum for a student without a relevant master’s degree requires 48 hours of pre-dissertation coursework and 18 hours of dissertation research.
 The curriculum is divided into core courses, disciplinary foundation courses, and courses in an Emergency Services concentration.
-Students with an EHS master’s degree will have fewer course requirements to complete.
+Students with an EDHS master’s degree will have fewer course requirements to complete.

 Ph.D.
 Examinations